astonHC/php/README.md

 ```5.``` last but not least, MariaDB

+Before running the mariaDB service, run this command ``mariadb-install-db --user=mysql --basedir=/usr --datadir=/var/lib/mysql``

+The following will assume that you already have a working lib directory for your mySQL SSL connection.
+From there, it will create an arbitrary connection point

-In a similar vein to how you would setup MySQL, run the mariaDB service ``sudo systemctl start mariadb.service``
+Now, in a similar vein to how you would setup MySQL, run the mariaDB service ``sudo systemctl start mariadb.service``

 create a new user using ``sudo mysql -u root``